Sukomi/Math-Apple/README.md

-# Mathway
+# Math Apple

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
+This project is a 4 fun experiment to replicate Mathway and play bad apple on it.

 ## Development server